-Okendo raises $5.3M to help D2C brands ween themselves off of Big Tech customer data – TechCrunch
+Okendo raises $5.3M to help DTC brands ween themselves off of Big Tech customer data – TechCrunch

 The company needs more coin in its coffers to take on the challenge, raising their first bout of funding since launching back in 2018.
 They’ve raised $5.3 million in seed funding led by Index Ventures.
 2020 was a big growth year for the startup as e-commerce spending surged and sellers looked more thoughtfully at how they were scaling.
 The company tripled its ARR during the year and doubled its headcount.
 The bootstrapped company was profitable at the time of the raise, Goodman says.

-Today, the company boasts more than 3,500 D2C brands in the Shopify network as customers, including heavyweights like Netflix, Lego, Skims, Fanjoy and Crunchyroll.
+Today, the company boasts more than 3,500 DTC brands in the Shopify network as customers, including heavyweights like Netflix, Lego, Skims, Fanjoy and Crunchyroll.
 The startup is tight-lipped on what their next product launches will look like, but plans to jump into two new areas in the next 12 months, Goodman says.